javidxyz/DataScience-Projects/README.md

 # Comparative Financial Analysis of Tesla and GameStop

 This notebook explores historical stock performance and quarterly revenue data for Tesla (TSLA) and GameStop (GME).
-It was created as part of the final project for the IBM Data Science Professional Certificate.
+It was created as part of the project for the IBM Data Science Professional Certificate.

 The analysis involves data extraction, cleaning, and visualization to compare the financial trends of both companies.